Chapter 58 BWV 9 Es ist das Heil uns kommen her

 The second recitative offers us hope, a clear case of the stick first and the carrot to follow!
 We are now preached to about Christ's sacrifice, offered in order that we might be saved.
 The simple recitative melts, on the final line into a moment of tender arioso as, with true faith, we embrace the arms of Jesus.

-Bach stresses the importance, and possibly also the relief of Christians simply and effectively by the move into an enlightening major key, a tender vocal phrase and the late semi-quaver continuo line.
-All embrace the singer empathizing with the sentiment and prepare us for the following, flowing aria.
+Bach stresses the importance, and possibly also the relief of Christians, simply and effectively by the move into an enlightening major key, a tender vocal phrase and the eventual semi-quaver continuo line.
+All embrace the singer, empathizing with the sentiment and prepare us for the following, flowing aria.

 The third recitative is again simple and direct, the text reinforcing the positive message of faith and redemption in God's own time.
 True, we are reminded that we have a conscience, and it is only right that it is troubled by our sinful past.
 But essentially we can rise above our transgressions and rely on God's grace and benefice.